Model-robust standardization in stepped wedge cluster randomized trials: Formalizing the treatment effect estimands in SW-CRTs under informative sizes

-Furthermore, under conditions where the potential outcomes have identical marginal means across cluster-periods and cluster-period sizes are noninformative---i.e., independent of the potential outcomes---the h-iATE, h-cATE, v-iATE, and v-cATE all converge to the same estimand, which can be broadly referred to as the average treatment effect.
+Furthermore, under conditions where the potential outcomes have identical marginal means across cluster-periods and cluster-period sizes are noninformative---i.e., independent of the potential outcomes---the h-iATE, h-cATE, v-iATE, and v-cATE all converge to the same estimand, which can be broadly referred to as the average treatment effect; also see \citet{lee2025estimated} for a discussion on connections between these estimands in simpler two-period cluster randomized crossover designs.